 A Racist Society?

 Italy is not a multicultural society.
 It is barely a multiracial society.
 There are no black politicians, business leaders, newsreaders.
 The largest ethnic minority population is Albanian, chiefly living in the south, followed by Romanian; the largest non-white group is probably Chinese, chiefly visible via ubiquitous restaurants and a huge number of “99cent” shops, selling cheap plastic tat.
-Immigrant populations of Indians, Pakistanis and Bangladeshis can be found in large cities working in menial jobs and playing cricket in dusty piazzas in scruffy areas on summer evenings.
+Immigrant populations of Indians, Pakistanis and Bangladeshis can be found in large cities working in menial jobs and playing cricket in dusty piazzas in scruffy areas on summer evenings (by wilson santiago).
 The black population is largely visible as vendors of pirate DVDs and fake designer handbags.
 Non-Caucasian adults are almost always first generation immigrants, not Italians; and they are almost always socially excluded.